nievesj/unity-core-project/README.md

 Console window colors!
 ---

-This feature allows you to easily colorize debug messages so you can keep track of related events by colors.
+This feature allows you to easily colorize debug messages so you can keep track of related events by colors on editor.
+This functionality is disabled on builds so the console log doesn't become cluttered with color tags.

 ![Asset Service Options](http://www.josemnieves.com/unity/images/consolecolors.png)